 • Provide outpatient care (including office visits, outpatient mental health, emergency/urgent care and ancillary procedures).

 Comparable coverage for International students

-• Have a government sponsored insurance plan provided by your home government that is funding your students and cost of living while attending UNTHSC
+• Have a government-sponsored insurance plan provided by your home government that is funding your tuition and cost of living while attending UNTHSC

 • Have a health insurance coverage through a U.S. employer group policy OR be a dependent on a spouse or family member’s policy through a U.S. employer group

 • Repatriation insurance coverage of at least $10,000*